Mitre 10 Cup: Bay of Plenty Steamers steamroll Manawatu to secure home semifinal

 "The feedback from the lads was that the wind was probably more of an effect on the game than what it looked."

-Ravouvou completed a hatrick, fellow winger Emoni Narawa got in on the act, as did halfback Richard Judd, before replacement first five Jason Robertson sealed the deal with a 50m intercept try.
+Ravouvou completed a hat-trick, fellow winger Emoni Narawa got in on the act, as did halfback Richard Judd, before replacement first five Jason Robertson sealed the deal with a 50m intercept try.

 "It doesn't look too promising for young Kaleb and we're pretty gutted for him because he was starting to come into some stellar form.
 He has [had a tough run], he hasn't strung back-to-back seasons together for a little while but injuries are a part of rugby and sometimes they come to one or two people more often than we would like.